Top 10 Financial Aid Facts

 9. Dropping or withdrawing from classes can result in aid adjustments prior to disbursement or return of aid funds after disbursement.
 Students are encouraged to talk with Financial Aid before deciding to drop or withdraw.

 10. Satisfactory Academic Progress (SAP) is mandated by federal regulation, and includes cumulative GPA, cumulative Completion Rate, and Maximum Time Frame.
+Visit the Ivy Tech Satisfactory Academic Progress (SAP) page for details.
 Dual credit courses are included in these calculations.
-Details are here.
 Students who do not meet standards have one semester of warning before financial aid is terminated.
-If a student successfully appeals the aid termination, aid is reinstated with the condition that they meet the terms of their Individual Academic Plan (IAP).
-Failure to meet the terms of the IAP results in aid termination with no further option to appeal (see page two for examples).
+If a student successfully appeals the aid termination, aid is reinstated with the condition that they meet the terms of their Academic Completion Plan (ACP).
+Failure to meet the terms of the ACP may result in financial aid SAP termination with no further option to appeal.